Get the best answers for our Travelers FAQ

 Bring sunglasses and head covering.
 Sunscreen may be purchased once you arrive.
 Bring comfortable shoes for walking.

 Moroccans value modesty.
 Please respect the culture and do not wear clothing that exposes a lot of skin.
 Long sleeves and long pants or skirts are appropriate for most places you visit.
 We will visit both of the historical mosques that allow visitors.

-Nothing stands in the way of exploring Southern Morocco even in July and August as long as you can adapt to the heat and you choose the right accommodation.
-How to: an afternoon nap in an air-conditioned room or in the shade by the pool, an air conditioned car and a schedule allowing you to take advantage of the more temperate mornings and evenings.
+Nothing stands in the way of exploring Southern Morocco even in July and August as long as you can adapt to the heat and choose the right accommodation.
+How to: an afternoon nap in an air-conditioned room or in the shade by the pool, an air-conditioned car, and a schedule allowing you to take advantage of the more temperate mornings and evenings.